GoFetchDeliveries/api/endpoints/webhooks.md

 The `name` parameter can be one of the following:

-* **job_status**: sent when the status of your delivery job changes.
+* **job_status**: sent when the state of your delivery job changes.
 The job ID and the new state of the job will be passed, for example:

 ```
 https://website.net/webhook?job_id=b3131f1d&state=delivering